simon-cybersec/simon-cybersec.github.io/_posts/2022-10-16-Creating-a-bootable-USB-drive.md

 In the following '/dev/sdb' is used as an example. *Make sure you use your own device!!*

 **Step 2**
 Make sure the drive is not mounted and then flash your USB drive.
-In my case the USB drive is '/dev/sdb'. and the command is:
+In my case the USB drive is '/dev/sdb' and the command to flash it is:

         sudo dd if=/home/simon-cybersec/images/ubuntu-2204.iso of=/dev/sdb bs=1M && sync